infinum/qa-handbook/Automation/Locators/General.md

 **NOTE:**

-- Make sure not to abude `accessibility id` since it is primarily used for [accessibility](https://www.w3.org/standards/webdesign/accessibility), and not for test automation.
+- Make sure not to abuse `accessibility id` since it is primarily used for [accessibility](https://www.w3.org/standards/webdesign/accessibility), and not for test automation.
 - Check the [Locator naming differences](https://infinum.com/handbook/qa/automation/mobile/appium/locator-naming-differences) article for more info on Accessibility ID and terminology differences between Appium and mobile platforms.